 The way we lead our lives is unsustainable.
-There's so much wrong with our habits, that it can be hard to know where to begin.
-But here is one simple step anyone can take to reduce their carbon footprint substantially:
+There’s so much wrong with our habits that it can be hard to know where to begin.
+But here is one straightforward step anyone can take to reduce their carbon footprint substantially:

 - Cut down on meat

 An aside on personal responsibility